Empathetic Chattanooga Nursing Home Injury Attorneys Helping Victims of Misconduct and Neglect

 Your elderly family member does not have to have visible bruises to be a victim of nursing home abuse.
-The Tennessee nursing home abuse lawyers at Wagner & Wagner strive to educate families on the many ways in which abuse can occur.
+The Chattanooga nursing home injury lawyers at Wagner & Wagner Attorneys at Law strive to educate families on the many ways in which abuse can occur.

 Unfortunately, abusers often use fear and intimidation to keep residents quiet.
 In most cases of abuse, it is the family members who are ultimately responsible for bringing the mistreatment to light.
 If you are worried about your loved one’s behavior, and you think that abuse or neglect may be taking place, do not hesitate to act on your suspicions.